Benefits of Going To Community College

 Attending community college is an excellent way to learn, discover your educational interests, and earn a degree or credential!
-For some, it can be a stepping stone to transfer to a 4-year college, but for others it can be a start to an awesome career.
-No matter your academic or career goals, there are many benefits to attending community college - here are just a few!
+For some, it can be a stepping stone to transfer to a four-year college, but for others it can be a start to an awesome career.
+No matter your academic or career goals, there are many benefits to going to community college - here are just a few!

 Although community college is a more affordable option, the cost may still be steep for some students.
 Luckily, there are plenty of financial aid options available to community college students!
 Students planning to attend community college can complete the FAFSA or state-based financial aid forms to strengthen their chances of receiving different forms of financial aid - federal aid, state-based aid, institutional aid, grants, and scholarships.

 (Looking for scholarships?
 Check out our list of trusted scholarship websites and databases to start your search!)

 Class sizes at community colleges are typically much smaller than at four-year colleges.
 This is great for many reasons: you can get to know your classmates better, build strong relationships with your professors and TAs, and feel more confident in asking for help or support in class when needed!

 Get a degree in two years or transfer to a four-year college

 Students typically receive their associate degree or a credential when finishing their two years at community college.
 There are plenty of great careers and industries students can work in with their associate degree or credential, like in tech, healthcare, government, and many more!